Mayakkam Enna: Legacy

-Mayakkam Enna was regarded as one of the best films of Selvaraghavan, as well as for Dhanush, owing to the acting and performances.
+Mayakkam Enna is regarded one of the best films of Selvaraghavan, as well as for Dhanush, owing to the acting and performances.
 Manoj Kumar R. of The Indian Express noted that "[Selvaraghavan] has poured his heart out imagining the suffering of an artist, who is drowning himself in self-pity and alcohol.
 The director takes us to pretty dark places as he explores the depths of the hero’s despondency."
 Gangopadhyay's character Yamini was considered by journalist Sujatha Narayanan as one of the most well-written female characters in Tamil cinema.
-However, Subha J. Rao of Film Companion was critical of the trials and tribulations her character was facing in the film, questioning "how could a fierce, independent girl who chooses her boyfriend's friend over him turn into the under-confident married woman who is a willing doormat?
+However, Subha J. Rao of Film Companion was critical of the trials and tribulations her character faces in the film, questioning "how could a fierce, independent girl who chooses her boyfriend's friend over him turn into the under-confident married woman who is a willing doormat?
 The kind who tolerates every kind of abuse, refuses to walk out, and finally even washes off proof of her aborted foetus from the floor?
 Yes, Dhanush's Karthik was suffering, but why is the onus on Yamini to make him a human again?"
 She considered the film to be most disturbing due to this character design.